 Glass is by far the preferred material for kombucha bottling.
 It doesn’t contain toxic compounds such as BPA, lead, or other heavy metals.
 It is also scratch-resistant and does not interfere with the flavors of your kombucha.
-Since th3re is a lot of carbonation in the kombucha brewing process, it’s important to get a thick food grade glass that can handle high pressure.
+Since there is a lot of carbonation in the kombucha brewing process, it’s important to get a thick food-grade glass that can handle high pressure.

 The size of the bottles that you’ll use will depend on how much kombucha you’re producing, how many flavors you want to add to your batch, and which sizes are most convenient for you.
 If you are doing a second fermentation and want to try a different flavor for each, you may want 6 16-oz bottles so you can use a variety of fruits and juices for your flavoring.
 If you’re only interested in making one flavor of kombucha, using a liter-sized bottle may be a more simple path.